trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 ``hive.s3.skip-glacier-objects``             Ignore Glacier objects rather than failing the query.
 This
                                              skips data that may be expected to be part of the table or partition.
 Defaults to ``false``.

+``hive.s3.proxy-host``                       HTTP proxy host the S3 client will connect through.
+Default is
+                                             not to connect via a proxy.

+``hive.s3.proxy-port``                       HTTP proxy port the S3 client will connect through.
+Default is
+                                             not to connect via a proxy.
 ============================================ =================================================================

 S3 Credentials